-Prerequisite: French II and language proficiency Credit: 1 unit
+Grade Level: 9, 10, 11, 12 Prerequisite: French II and language proficiency

 In Level III an increasing integration of the four language skills is stressed.
 Students initiate and maintain face to face communication.
 Continued emphasis is placed on reading, examination of other cultures, and integration with other disciplines.
 Proficiency exam will be given at the end of the course.